sai-sruthi/SmartWeatherApp/README.md

 ### API Server Setup
 * Import the server code in server/smart-weather-api in an IDE of your choice as a Maven project
+* Export the root certificate from https://expo.io/ and add it to the java keystore on your local machine
 * Start the server by either building a jar and then running it, or running as a Java Application

 ### Firebase Setup